Mi Amor Tulum Elopement – Kristen + Ryan

 “We requested our guests to select from a colorful array of ribbons and write an individual blessing for us.
 Ribbons were tied to a bamboo pole that washed ashore in front of our home.
-We held it up on the air in celebration of love, unity and family spirit.
+We held it up on the air in celebration of love, unity, and family spirit.
 We confided with the Sea.
 With the Universe.
 And we shared our love with All.” – Lorena

-Alternative Unity Ceremony Ideas – Unity Crystals – The Crystal Unity Ceremony
+The Crystal Unity Ceremony

-“The crystal came from the fact that we love exploring in the mountains and enjoying nature.
+“We wanted to make the ceremony unique and different.
 We are always looking for crystals!
-With my love for crystals and her and her mom’s belief in the energy from them I thought it would be a great way to showcase both and provide a spiritual cleansing and beginning to the rings.” – Court + Alemara
+With my love for crystals and Alemara’s mom’s belief in the energy from them, I thought it would be a great way to showcase both, and provide a spiritual cleansing and beginning to the rings” – Court

 “We knew we wanted to do something different.
 Nothing quite felt right.
 Nothing we had seen before seemed to represent us as a couple.
 I am not sure exactly when the idea forged.
-I wish I could tell you it was a great ah-ha moment but honestly I think we were just watching tv when Kyle turned to me and said, “How about a Unity Painting?”
+I wish I could tell you it was a great ah-ha moment but honestly, I think we were just watching TV when Kyle turned to me and said, “How about a Unity Painting?”

-“The more I thought about it I couldn’t shake the idea.
-As an artist painting is something I really enjoy doing and it really is a lovely metaphor for marriage.
+“At first I thought I would have to be crazy to paint in a wedding dress!
+The more I thought about it I couldn’t shake the idea.
+As an artist, painting is something I really enjoy doing and it really is a lovely metaphor for marriage.
 Two artists coming together to create one painting of a cross that symbolizes our Christ-centered marriage.”

-Mellissa: “We opted for a unity painting because we thought it most represented us, as individuals and as a couple, we wanted something unique, different yet creative.
-We also loved the meaning behind the unity painting and live by the colors in our lives – representing balance of union and individuality.
+“We opted for a unity painting because we thought it most represented us, as individuals, and as a couple, we wanted something unique, different yet creative.
+We also loved the meaning behind the unity painting and live by the colors in our lives – representing the balance of union and individuality.
 Stepping out of the norm and creating a ‘painting masterpiece’ during our ceremony will forever be cherished.
 And another art piece to add to our home together.”

 “Mellissa and I are spiritual, artistic individuals.
 We decided a perfect unity art piece for our new home would be so perfect and would have a lot of meaning behind it.
 We also wanted something unique and another experience we can share with each other.
 We both agreed that a unity painting was just the right decision for us.” – Negin

-“We decided to do the unity cocktail for a few reasons.
-First, Justin and I aren’t extremely religious.
-We’re more relaxed and wanted to do something that represented us a little better.
-We both love a good cocktail and entertaining so a unity cocktail was more up our alley.
-Secondly, getting married on the beach we thought a unity candle would have been difficult with the breeze and the sand unity ceremony in the luggage could have just been a mess!” – Tiffany
+“We decided to do the unity cocktail because we aren’t extremely religious.
+We’re more relaxed and wanted to do something that represented us!
+We both love a cocktail and entertaining, so a unity cocktail was up our alley.
+Getting married on the beach, we thought a unity candle would be difficult and the sand unity ceremony in the luggage could have been a mess!”

-Alternative Unity Ceremony Ideas – Unity Cross
+Religious Unity Ceremony Ideas

 The Unity Cross is a multi-piece Sculpture that Kristen and Cameron assembled during their wedding unity ceremony.

-Melissa + Jason
+Melissa + Jason – Casa Malca Tulum Wedding